Merit Scholarships and Scores: Does Test Prep Pay Off?

 Merit Scholarships

-According to a study conducted by the National Association for College Admission Counseling (NACAC), about four out of five colleges use standardized test scores to determine merit scholarship distribution.
+According to the National Association for College Admission Counseling (NACAC) State of College Admission Report, a substantial majority of colleges use standardized test scores to determine merit scholarship distribution.
+Even at test-optional schools, submitting strong scores often unlocks scholarship tiers that are unavailable to non-submitting applicants.
 Many universities offer academic merit scholarships that require minimum SAT or ACT scores to even be considered.
 Additionally, students who score in the top ten percent of test-takers (on either the SAT or ACT) can count on being offered merit scholarships upwards of $20,000/year at many great colleges.

 Payoff of Merit Scholarships